Common Inland Maritime Injuries in Louisiana

 When injuries are so severe they result in death, a worker’s families may receive compensation by filing a wrongful death claim against the responsible party.

-The Lambert Firm’s inland maritime injuries attorneys represent injured employees working at inland ports and on rivers, lakes and bayous all over Louisiana:
+Lambert Zainey’s inland maritime injuries attorneys represent employees working at inland ports and on rivers, lakes and bayous all over Louisiana:

 - Lake Charles Port